vektra/mockery/docs/migrating_to_packages.md

 1. Orders of magnitude performance increase, due to calling `packages.Load` once or twice for an entire project, versus once per file in the legacy semantics.
 2. Hierarchical configuration model that allows interface-specific config to be inherited from package-level config, which is inherited from defaults.
-3. Single configuration file that describes the entirety of mockery's behavior, instead of spread out by `//go: generate` statements.
+3. Single configuration file that describes the entirety of mockery's behavior, instead of spread out by `//go:generate` statements.
 4. Extensive and flexible usage of a Golang string templating environment that allows users to dynamically specify parameter values.

 Configuration Changes